 Generalised insecurity works wonders for stimulating market demand.
 Part of the fascination with the likes of Kim Kardashian and Kylie Jenner comes from the compulsion to covet the unattainable.
 The problem is that it is unattainable because it is not real: airbrushing, reshaping filters, cosmetic surgery, makeup artists, personal trainers, dieticians and the endless, unwavering distortion and denial.
-Here lies the moral problem with celebrities who project media fantasy as their objective reality.
+This is precisely the moral problem with celebrities who project media fantasy as their objective reality.

 Postfeminism has played a part, too.
 In 2016, Durham University student Eliza Cummings-Cove chose KUTWK as the subject of her sociology dissertation.
-Although her choice of subject matter raised some academic eyebrows in the beginning, the dissertation won her a first class honours degree.
+Although her choice of subject matter initially raised some academic eyebrows, the dissertation won her a first class honours degree.
 In it, she explored whether the ongoing drama of the public lives of the Kardashian-Jenner sisters constitutes a postfeminist fairy tale.
 In explaining the difference between the traditional fairy tale and the postfeminist version, she wrote:

 Unlike the one dimensional fairy tale Princesses of the past, the heroines of these new tales embody the ideals of postfeminism – they are beautiful, intelligent, sexually liberated, wealthy, successful in their careers, and still able to catch a Prince Charming.